-Flaxland was unfortunately unable to join the event last year, but will do this year with their exhibitions and demonstrations.
+Flaxland will provide their exhibitions and demonstrations.
 An opportunity to discover how the flax plant is used to make a vast range of goods.

 On the quay, kitchens serve a variety of delicious herring specialities along with beer, gin and cider tastings, local food and craft stalls.
-And throughout the day there will be live music by Dan Britton & Martin Cole, Rakes Adrift, Johnny Cash & June Carter Tribute, followed by the band, Lazy, at 4:15 pm should you decide to stay and enjoy a drink after the event.
+And throughout the day there will be live music,

 Standard admission charges include all entertainment.